aragon/osx/Readme.md

 Additionally to those two sections, we have developed several plugins DAOs can easily install upon creation.
 These are:

-- __Token Voting plugin__: enabling voting through token majority as a governance mechanism for DAOs
+- __Token Voting plugin__: enabling token holders to vote yes, no or abstain on incoming DAO proposals
-- __Multisig plugin__: enabling assets to be transacted based on approval from members.
+- __Multisig plugin__: enabling DAO governance based on approval from a pre-defined members list.
-- __Admin plugin__: enabling one account to have god-like access to the DAO.
+- __Addresslist Voting plugin__: enabling a pre-defined set of addresses to vote yes, no or abstain in a "one person, one vote" mode
-- __Addresslist Voting plugin__: a set of pre-selected addresses are able to vote within a DAO.
+- __Admin plugin__: enabling full access to an account needing to perform initial maintenance tasks without unnecessary overhead

 Let's dive into more detail on each of these sections.